Saintes, Charente-Maritime: Districts

-The town is divided into 14 administrative areas : Les Boiffiers, Les Tourneurs, L'Ormeau de Pied, Recouvrance, La Fenêtre, Saint-Rémy, Saint-Vivien, Saint-Eutrope, Saint-Pierre, Saint-Pallais, Saint-Sébastien de Bouard, La Récluse, Le Maine-Saint-Sorlin and Bellevue.
+The town is divided into 14 administrative areas: Les Boiffiers, Les Tourneurs, L'Ormeau de Pied, Recouvrance, La Fenêtre, Saint-Rémy, Saint-Vivien, Saint-Eutrope, Saint-Pierre, Saint-Pallais, Saint-Sébastien de Bouard, La Récluse, Le Maine-Saint-Sorlin and Bellevue.

 Left bank (Rive gauche)

-The neighborhood of Saint-Pierre lies between the hill of the Capitole and the river Charente.
-It possesses a significant number of historic monuments justifying its forming of the core of a conservation area that spans over 65 ha.
+The neighbourhood of Saint-Pierre lies between the hill of the Capitole and the river Charente.
+It possesses a significant number of historic monuments justifying its forming the core of a conservation area that spans over 65 ha.
 Built around the cathedral Saint-Pierre, the place du marché and the place du Synode, it is crossed by pedestrian alleys around which can be found numerous medieval, renaissance and classic buildings.

 Almost immediately west lies the neighbourhood of Saint-Eutrope, that has developed over the centuries around a rocky elevation bounded by two small valleys at right angles to the river.
 Dominated by the Saint-Eutrope basilica, it also contains the remains of a Clunian priory and several hillside houses.
-Little valleys lead to the vallon des Arènes (meaning arenas vale) below, where a Roman amphiteatre survives, in a park named "Parc des Arènes".
+Little valleys lead to the vallon des Arènes (meaning arenas vale) below, where a Roman amphitheatre survives, in a park named "Parc des Arènes".

 The cours Reverseaux and cours des Apôtres de la liberté separate Saint-Eutrope (and its hill) in the west from the faubourg Berthonnière.
 These partly separate the hill of the Capitole to the north.
-Once outside-of-the-walls, the faubourg included some hostelries and inns for pilgrims.
+Once outside the walls, the faubourg included some hostelries and inns for pilgrims.
 The streets of the faubourg converge toward the place Saint-Louis, the place de l'Aubarrée and the place Blair, dominated by a column of Liberty (in France popularised as fictional Marianne at the time) erected during the Revolution.
 The square Goulebenéze stands between the place Blair and the river.